lshtm-genomics/tb-nanopore-workshop/docs/bioinformatics/intro-to-linux.md

 In the file explorer double click on the data folder.
 You will see several new folders which hold the data for the proceeding practicals.
 Let's try find them using the terminal!

 When we double clicked on the data folder we effectively moved from the home folder to the data folder.
 We will have to do the same using the terminal.
-To do this, type in cd data and hit enter.
+To do this, type in `cd data` and hit enter.
 Now try using ls again to produce the same list of folders that you see in the file explorer.

 !!! info
     Folders are often referred to as directories in Linux.
 We will use directory from now on, but the two words are synonymous.

-XXX

 You will notice that text in front of the $ sign changed when you moved from home to data.
 You should see something similar to what is shown below: